mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 I had a much better sleep last night compared to what I was getting last week.

-My legs felt it today during the mobility routine (lunges in particular).
+My legs felt a bit dead today during the mobility routine (lunges in particular).

 I walked for a bit before hitting start on this run.
-I felt **just ok** at the pedestrian pace of the warm up and I headed toward the gravel part of _Lochside Trail_ just north of the _Monkey Tree Pub_.
+I headed toward the gravel part of _Lochside Trail_ just north of the _Monkey Tree Pub_.
+I felt **just ok** at the pedestrian pace of the warm up.
 <!---->
 Once there, it was time for 5 strides and all 5 of them felt terrible; **heavy legs**, no juice.